tc39/proposal-smart-pipelines/readme.md

 As is already possible, a tacit `function` definition, completely lacking a parenthesized antecedent, could also be used.
 This tacit form is what is used in this example.
-[TO DO: Link to section on deep nesting.]
+[TODO: Link to section on deep nesting.]
 This example also uses the hypothetical headless property syntax from above.

 <table>